 Aquatic Habitat

 Flow management in the Delta has altered the aquatic habitat by (1) changing aspects of the historical flow regime (e.g., timing, magnitude, duration) that supported life history traits of native species; (2) limiting access to or quality of habitat; (3) contributing to conditions better suited to invasive, nonnative species (e.g., reduced spring flows, increased summer inflows and exports, and low and less-variable interior Delta salinity [Moyle and Bennett 2008]); and (4) causing net reverse flows in channels leading to CVP and SWP south Delta export facilities that can entrain fish (Mount et al. 2012).
 Native species of the Delta are adapted to and depend on variable flow conditions at multiple scales, which is influenced by the region’s dramatic seasonal and interannual climatic variation.
 In particular, most native fishes evolved reproductive, or outmigration timing associated with historical peak flows during spring (Moyle 2002).

+Low DO levels have been measured in the San Joaquin River, in particular in the Deep Water Ship Channel from the Port of Stockton 7 miles downstream to Turner Cut (Lee and Jones-Lee 2003).
+These conditions are the result of increased residence time of water combined with high oxygen demand in the anthropogenically modified channel, which leads to DO depletion, particularly near the sediment-water interface (San Joaquin Tributaries Authority 2012).
+Despite these conditions, adult salmon and steelhead migration does not appear to be adversely affected (Pyper et al. 2006).
+However, during the 1960s, Hallock et al. (1970) found that adult radio-tagged Chinook salmon delayed their upstream migration whenever DO concentrations were less than 5 mg/L at Stockton.
+It has been shown that low DO conditions in the San Joaquin River can be ameliorated somewhat through installation of the Head of the Old River Barrier, which increases San Joaquin River flows (San Joaquin Tributaries Authority 2012).

 Researchers have studied the impacts of water export on Delta flow and velocity using hydrodynamic models.
 The Salmonid Scoping Team (SST) recently provided a summary of these effects (Salmonid Scoping Team 2017).
 The SST concluded that the effect of the SWP water exports on Delta flow and velocity varied as a function of distance from the facility as well as a function of export volume, total Delta inflow, and tidal action.
 While export rates had little effect on distributaries such as Georgiana Slough, a much greater effect exists in the south Delta, particularly in Old River near the CVP and SWP south Delta export facilities.

-Water temperatures in the Delta follow a seasonal pattern of winter coldwater conditions and summer warmwater conditions, largely because of the region’s Mediterranean climate and its alternating cool/wet and hot/dry seasons.
+Water temperatures in the Delta follow a seasonal pattern of winter cold-water conditions and summer warmwater conditions, largely because of the region’s Mediterranean climate and its alternating cool/wet and hot/dry seasons.
 Currently in the Delta, the most significant changes in water temperatures have been in the form of increased summer water temperatures over large areas of the Delta because of high summer ambient air temperatures and, to a lesser extent, the increased temperature of river inflows, reduced quantities of freshwater inflow, and modified tidal and groundwater hydraulics (Kimmerer 2004; Mount et al. 2012; National Research Council 2012; Wagner et al. 2011).
-Water temperatures in summer now approach or exceed the upper thermal tolerances (e.g., 20 degrees Celsius [°C] to 25°C for coldwater fish species such as salmonids and Delta-dependent species such as delta smelt [Hypomesus transpacificus]).
+Water temperatures in summer now approach or exceed the upper thermal tolerances (e.g., 20 degrees Celsius [°C] to 25°C for cold-water fish species such as salmonids and Delta-dependent species such as delta smelt [Hypomesus transpacificus] and longfin smelt [Spirinchus thaleichthys]; Jeffries et al. 2016).
 This is especially true in parts of the south Delta and San Joaquin River, potentially restricting the distribution of these species and precluding previously important rearing areas (National Research Council 2012).